Gregor-Gottschewski/pytrng/README.md

 **A Python module to generate true random numbers.**

-_pytrng_ contains a true random number generator (TRNG) based on physical events, and a pseudo random number generator (PRNG).
+_pytrng_ contains a true random number generator (TRNG) and a pseudo random number generator (PRNG).
-It uses multiple inputs to generate a random bit array and does not need any extra hardware.
+It uses multiple inputs to generate a random bit array.
+No other external hardware is needed.

-> Do not use the output of this package for encryption software!
+> Do not use the output of this package for real world encryption software!

 ## Input Pool
 The following TRNG input data is hashed (SHA1 to SHA512) and connected with XOR:

-* mouse position
+* CPU jitter
 * time since _epoch_
 * system uptime
-* disk speed (create and delete a temporary file)
+* disk speed (create and delete a temporary file multiple times)
 * sensor temperatures

 Every input is hashed and concatenated with the previous input.